RaulDiodiu/rap-handson-travel-docs/installation/InstallationTrial.md

 Go to [Eclipse 2023-12](https://www.eclipse.org/downloads/packages/release/2023-12/r/eclipse-ide-java-developers) and download the version fitting your operating system.

 >**Note** There are two different options: The orange button on the right offers a **guided installer**.
 At the top (under *Download Links*) you can choose to download an **archive** (.dmg or .zip) which simply has to be unpacked on your computer.
 The latter might be the easier option based on your liking and includes the ready-to-use Eclipse app.
-Anyways, you can choose your preferred option yourself.
+Anyway, you can choose your preferred option yourself.

 **IMPORTANT FOR MAC USERS:**
 We'll have to change some settings **directly after installing Eclipse and before running it** as otherwise you won't be able to start Eclipse.
 The app will self-modify itself during the first startup.
 This will lead to Eclipse not starting again as the built-in [macOS Gatekeeper XProtect](https://support.apple.com/guide/security/protecting-against-malware-sec469d47bd8/web) prevents starting Eclipse after its self-modification (this is considered as security threat).
 Therefore, we have to define an [exception](https://stackoverflow.com/questions/70262544/eclipse-quit-unexpectedly-on-macos) in the Terminal.
 But first, make sure that you have moved Eclipse.app to the directory `Macintosh HD/Applications`!
 Afterwards, please open the Terminal and execute the command `cd /` to change to the root directory.
 Next, please execute `xattr -r -d com.apple.quarantine /Applications/Eclipse.app`.
 Don't expect an answer from the Terminal, you sadly won't get any.
 Nonetheless, you're now safe to start Eclipse (from `Macintosh HD/Applications`).